rajat1299/ai-memory-engine/README.md

-# Memori API - The Sidecar Brain
+# "Mémoire" API

-**Memori** is a production-grade, service-oriented memory engine for AI agents.
+**Mémoire** is a production-grade, service-oriented memory engine for AI agents.
 It provides persistent, long-term memory without the complexity of vector databases or the fragility of in-process libraries.

 Designed as a "Sidecar Brain," it runs alongside your main application, handling memory ingestion, storage, optimization, and retrieval via a clean REST API.